anttisaukko/gait_dynamics/README.md

 The implementation details are in the notebook in this repo but for those interested, I used two LSTM’s with 20 and 8 neurons and a dense fully connected 2 neuron network with binary cross validation.
 I am using 50% dropout on the LSTM layers.
 I’ve also included a code to classify all four classes with a categorical cross-entropy at the bottom of the notebook.
 I managed to reach **86.2%** validation accuracy for the healthy/unhealthy, and for all four classes about 70%.

+[Gait](https://en.wikipedia.org/wiki/Gait) (in the repo name) means the pattern of movement of the limbs of animals, including humans, during locomotion over a solid substrate.

 Have fun,
 Antti